 It’s important to invest in high quality office equipment to help hot desking work for your business.
 Here is some of the equipment you will need:

-• Office equipment - good quality and easily adjustable office chairs will make it easier for employees to adjust their set up and avoid long term back problems.
+• Office equipment - Good quality and easily adjustable office chairs will make it easier for employees to adjust their set up and avoid long term back problems.

-• Monitors - having a consistent monitor set up is important so staff members can plug in their laptop and start working.
+• Monitors - Having a consistent monitor set up is important so staff members can plug in their laptop and start working.
 Some employees prefer to have a dual monitor setup so they can cross-check several documents at once

-• Mouse and keyboard - having the same mouse and keyboard set up makes it easy for employees to move between desks.
+• Mouse and keyboard - Having the same mouse and keyboard set up makes it easy for employees to move between desks.
 If you are concerned about hygiene then you could consider giving everyone their own personal keyboard and mouse.

-• Power outlets - it’s important to have enough power outlets and for them to be easy to access.
+• Power outlets - It’s important to have enough power outlets and for them to be easy to access.
 Many businesses choose to use a modular supply so that employees don’t have to crawl under their desk to plug in.

 Frequently asked questions